 The laddered strategy is used to mitigate price risk, smooth out price spikes, and minimize exposure to any single set of forward prices.
-Due to accelerated customer switching, and, to a lesser extent, to declining market prices, this strategy was revised in the 2013 Procurement Plan.
-In that Plan, 75% of the load would be hedged for the prompt year, 50% for the second year and 25% for the third year.
+Due to accelerated customer switching, and, to a lesser extent, to declining market prices, this the IPA considered a is strategy was revised strategy in the 2013 Procurement Plan-In-Iin that Plan, 75% of the load would be hedged for the prompt year, 50% for the second year and 25% for the third year.
 By reducing the total hedge, the utilities partly reduced their exposure to load loss, while the generally stable or declining market price environment reduced the penalty for underhedging.
+Ultimately the IPA recommended this revised strategy be deferred until future Plans and the ICC agreed.